SCIInstitute/ShapeWorks/docs/use-cases/fixed-domain-ellipsoid.md

 ## Grooming Data

 This use case assumes that the new samples are already aligned with the existing shape model.
-The only grooming step is computing the signed distance tranform for each new segmentation.
+The only grooming step is computing the signed distance transform for each new segmentation.

 ## Optimizing Shape Model